 Belleview Avenue functions as the central gateway through the Corridor and connects to surrounding neighborhoods to the north, south, and west; but lacks a memorable character.
-Goals and policies seek to establish a more distinctive identity for the public realm along Belleview Avenue by creating a more inviting streetscape character; incorporating wayfinding signage and branding/gateway elements in key locations; and incorporating character-defining features as part of future infill and redevelopment that draw from the Corridor's history and assets.
+Goals and policies seek to establish a more distinctive identity for the public realm along Belleview Avenue by creating a more inviting streetscape character; ensuring future changes reflect the established east-west transition of land uses; incorporating wayfinding signage and branding/gateway elements in key locations; and incorporating character-defining features as part of future infill and redevelopment that draw from the Corridor's history and assets.